Pop-Code/nestjs-console/README.md

 ### Prepare the cli endpoint

-Create a file next to main.ts named console.ts
+Create a file at root next to your entry point named console.ts
 Import your app module or any module you want to be loaded.
 Usually this is your main nestjs module.

 ```ts